avrilcoghlan/vibriowatch/docs/source/zimbabwe2018.rst

 an unexpectedly high-level resistance to ciprofloxacin (in an estimated 96.7% of isolates), one of the antimicrobials recommended for use for the most vulnerable patients.
 The Zimbabwe 2018 isolates also had resistance to other drugs including ceftriaxone (in an estimated 99.6% of isolates).
+Ceftriaxone is not a WHO-recommended antimicrobial for cholera, but resistance to ceftriaxone is of interest as it is a third-generation cephalosporin.

 .. _Mashe et al 2020: https://pubmed.ncbi.nlm.nih.gov/32786196/